Risk Factor Assessment Branch, Epidemiology and Genomics Research Program

 - Dietary assessment

-As Branch Chief, Dr. Reedy oversees EGRP’s research portfolio and initiatives that focus on dietary and physical activity assessment; methods, tools, technologies and resources for risk factor assessment; and obesity policy research.
+As branch chief, Dr. Reedy oversees EGRP’s research portfolio and initiatives that focus on diet, physical activity, and sleep assessment; methods, tools, technologies and resources for risk factor assessment; and obesity policy research.
 Her scientific interests include different methodological approaches in dietary pattern analysis, dietary surveillance, obesity policy, new technologies for dietary assessment, and measures of the food environment.

-Dr. Reedy currently leads the Dietary Patterns Methods Project, a collaboration with investigators from three large U.S. cohorts, which aims to systematically examine index-based scoring systems using standardized methods with cancer mortality outcomes.
-She also partners with colleagues at NCI, the United States Department of Agriculture (USDA), and the National Collaborative on Childhood Obesity Research (NCCOR), World Cancer Research Fund (WCRF), and the American Institute for Cancer Research (ACIR), to develop resources for researchers including the Dietary Assessment Primer; the NCCOR Measures Registry, User Guides, and Learning Modules; the NCCOR Catalogue of Surveillance Systems; and the Healthy Eating Index.
+Dr. Reedy partners with colleagues at NCI, the United States Department of Agriculture (USDA), the National Collaborative on Childhood Obesity Research (NCCOR), World Cancer Research Fund (WCRF), and the American Institute for Cancer Research (ACIR), to develop resources for researchers including the Dietary Assessment Primer; the NCCOR Measures Registry Resource Suite; the NCCOR Catalogue of Surveillance Systems; the WCRF/AICR Score; and the Healthy Eating Index.

-Prior to joining EGRP, Dr. Reedy was a Program Director and Nutritionist in DCCPS’s Applied Research Program (now the Healthcare Delivery Research Program).
-She first joined NCI as a Cancer Prevention Fellow.
-Dr. Reedy is a registered dietitian and previously worked as a Regional Manager at the Dairy Council of California, a consultant with the California Nutrition Network, and a pediatric dietitian.
+Prior to joining EGRP, Dr. Reedy was a program director and nutritionist in DCCPS’s Applied Research Program (now the Healthcare Delivery Research Program).
+She first joined NCI as a Cancer Prevention Fellowship Program fellow.
+Dr. Reedy is a registered dietitian nutritionist and previously worked as a regional manager at the Dairy Council of California, a consultant with the California Nutrition Network, and a pediatric dietitian.

-Shams-White MM, Brockton NT, Mitrou P, Romaguera D, Brown S, Bender A, Kahle LL, Reedy J. Operationalizing the 2018 World Cancer Research Fund/American Institute for Cancer Research (WCRF/AICR) Score and All-Cause, Cancer, and Cardiovascular Disease Mortality Risk: A Longitudinal Analysis in the NIH-AARP Diet and Health Study.
+Shams-White MM, Brockton NT, Mitrou P, Kahle LL, Reedy J. The 2018 World Cancer Research Fund/American Institute for Cancer Research (WCRF/AICR) Score and All-Cause, Cancer, and Cardiovascular Disease Mortality Risk: A Longitudinal Analysis in the NIH-AARP Diet and Health Study.
 Curr Dev Nutr.
 2022;6(6).